 Unfortunately, accidents do happen, and pets are just as susceptible to suffer injuries in car accidents as humans are.
 In fact, the cost of medical treatment for your pet’s injuries may reach thousands of dollars.

 Now, if your pet was a human, he or she could have recovered damages on his/her own by filing a personal injury claim, but let’s get realistic.
 Is there actually any way to seek compensation for your pets’ injuries in California?
-That is the question we asked our lawyers from the Compass Law Group, PC
+That is the question we asked our lawyers from the Compass Law Group, LLP

 California law views pets as ‘property’